 Some quirks add tactical depth: The color chosen is locked for the opponent for one turn; drawing lines from one border of the field to another fills all the space in between.
-In addition, boards come in various diamond sizes, color textures and with obstacle stones.
-A (generous) time limit exerts soft pressure.7 Colors
+In addition, boards come in various diamond sizes, color textures, and obstacle stones.
+A (generous) time limit exerts soft pressure.

 Part of the Following Groups

 |Play Time||DOS||Dec, 1991||85 out of 100||85|

 |Amiga Computing||Amiga||Jan, 1992||80 out of 100||80|

 |ASM (Aktueller Software Markt)||DOS||Nov, 1991||7 out of 12||58|

 |Retro Archives||DOS||Aug 22, 2017||11 out of 20||55|